brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Immovable Rod

-No item inspires a party to think creatively quite like an Immovable Rod.
+No item inspires a party to think creatively like an Immovable Rod.
 Once activated, the rod itself is nearly impossible to move, being able to hold 8000 pounds of weight.
 If a DM gives an Immovable Rod to their party, there will always be uses for it.

 An immovable rod can be used in conjunction with simpler items like pitons and ropes to easily create a way up a sheer cliff.
 Athletic members of your party can use the rod to break a small chasm into two manageable jumps.